eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- A key requirement of this role is being the master of all details.
 	- Ability to multi-task and handle matters with little supervision and with excellent follow up.
 	- A strong entrepreneurial and can-do mindset, undaunted by shifting priorities, uncertainty, and a “figuring it out as we go” environment.
-	- Enough courage to say “I don’t know”.
+	- Enough courage to say “I don't know”.
 + skill set:
 	- Experience with parallel programming, especially pthreads, OpenMP, and MPI
 	- Strong mathematical fundamentals, including linear algebra and numerical methods